 Qualified Applicants must achieve milestones in order to receive PATH funding for all PATH programs and initiatives.
 Milestones will be aligned with PATH performance metrics, described in Attachment O: PATH Operational and Monitoring Protocol.
-The TPA will monitor achievements of milestones for the Technical Assistance Marketplace, Collaborative Planning and Implementation, and Support for Expanding Access to Services initiatives, as well as the Reentry Demonstration Initiative Planning and Implementation Program.
-Achievement of milestones for the Support for Sustaining Services Through the Transition to Managed Care initiative and the Support for Sustaining Reentry Demonstration Initiative Services Through the Transition to Managed Care initiative will be assessed by the State.
+The TPA will monitor achievements of milestones for the Technical Assistance Marketplace, Collaborative Planning and Implementation, and Support for Expanding Access to Services initiatives, as well as the Reentry Demonstration Initiative Planning Services Through the Transition to Managed Care initiative and the Support for Sustaining Reentry Demonstration Initiative Services Through the Transition to Managed Care initiative will be assessed by the State.
 Receipt of PATH funding for other initiatives will be contingent upon meeting requirements and milestones based on the category of PATH funding, described in B below.